-Before beginning the main topic, it is essential to be aware about Microsoft Outlook and Exchange Server.
+Before beginning the main topic, being aware of Microsoft Outlook and Exchange Server is essential.

 Do you know about Microsoft Outlook?

-The email client that comes with Microsoft Office suite is called Microsoft Outlook.
-It’s intended to be a stand-alone personal information manager, as an Internet email application, or in conjunction with Microsoft Exchange Server for group scheduling emails, group scheduling, and tasks management.
+Microsoft Outlook is the email client that comes with the Microsoft Office suite.
+It’s intended to be a stand-alone personal information manager, as an Internet email application, or in conjunction with Microsoft Exchange Server for group scheduling emails, group scheduling, and task management.

-It helps organize calendars, email projects, contacts to-do lists, as well as documents on hard disks.
-Outlook assists in communication via telephone assistance, email as well as group-based scheduling.
-Outlook can also allow you to share information by making use of public directories, forms and Web access.
+It helps organize calendars, email projects, contacts, to-do lists, and documents on hard disks.
+Outlook assists in communication via telephone assistance, email, and group-based scheduling.
+Outlook lets you share information using public directories, forms, and Web access.

 Do you know what Microsoft Exchange Server is?

 Microsoft Exchange Server can be described as an email-related technology that allows scheduling, contact managing, and collaboration created by Microsoft.
 It is utilized to serve commercial needs and is a part of Microsoft’s Windows Server operating system.
-Microsoft Exchange Server was developed to let users, use the messaging services via mobile phones or desktop computers as well as internet-connected systems.
+Microsoft Exchange Server was developed to let users use the messaging services via mobile phones, desktop computers, and internet-connected systems.
 Voice mails are supported through Exchange Server’s features for telephony.

 Things you need to connect MS Outlook to Exchange Server

-The user must meet the requirements as listed below to Connect MS Outlook in Exchange Server.
+The user must meet the below requirements to set up MS Outlook in Exchange Server.

-- Setup Microsoft Outlook on the device which will be the device where the setup will occur.
+- Set up Microsoft Outlook on the device where the setup will occur.

 - Make sure that the majority of Exchange services are functioning.